 Anisotropic diffusion [1] uses a non-linear PDE that depends on local image variation to iteratively smooth an image without blurring important features.
-However, being based on iteration, anisotropic diffusion and related PDE-based methods are slow, and furthermore, parameters are difficult to set [9].
-Tumblin and Turk [10] show how anisotropic diffusion can be used as a basis for high dynamic range (HDR) compression, but as pointed out by [3], [4], it tends to over-sharpen image edges.
+However, being based on iteration, anisotropic diffusion and related PDE-based methods are slow, and furthermore, parameters are difficult to set [10].
+Tumblin and Turk [11] show how anisotropic diffusion can be used as a basis for high dynamic range (HDR) compression, but as pointed out in [3], [9], it tends to over-sharpen image edges.

 Bilateral filtering (BLF) [2] provides an alternative approach to edge-aware image smoothing.
-It uses a local, non-iterative, explicit, data dependent filter, whose simplicity, efficiency, and effectiveness [11], [12], [13], [14], [15] have led to its widespread use [16], [17], [18].
-The survey in [19] gives an in-depth treatment.
-However, as discussed in [4], BLF involves a trade off between edge preservation and data smoothing.
+It uses a local, non-iterative, explicit, data dependent filter, whose simplicity, efficiency, and effectiveness [12], [13], [14], [15], [16] have led to its widespread use [17], [18], [19].
+The survey in [20] gives an in-depth treatment.
+However, as discussed in [3], BLF involves a trade off between edge preservation and data smoothing.
 Methods relying on BLF to separate a mean surface from detail may lead to halos at image edges if too much smoothing is applied.

 Weighted least squares (WLS) and related methods attempt to avoid such halos by use of more careful edge-aware decomposition.
-WLS [4] computes the smooth (overall) component of the input image by optimizing a quadratic energy based on squared gradients with spatially-varying weights; the weights are set to be small at sharp image edges, to preserve them.
-As an alternative, Subr et al. [6] follow the ideas of empirical mode decomposition (EMD) [20]: they smoothly connect the local extrema of the input image to form a maximal envelope and a minimal envelope, and then average these two envelopes to obtain the smooth component.
-Compared to classical EMD, Subr et al.'s approach behaves better at sharp image edges.
-However, both of these methods have to solve large sparse linear systems.
-Although some fast numerical solvers like multi-grid methods can potentially be used, these complex methods are not easy to implement.
-Our algorithm avoids solving large linear equations.
+WLS [3] computes the smooth (overall) component of the input image by optimizing a quadratic energy based on squared gradients with spatially-varying weights; the weights are made small at sharp image edges, to preserve them.
+As an alternative, Subr et al. [21] follow the ideas of empirical mode decomposition (EMD) [22]: they smoothly connect the local extrema of the input image to form a maximal envelope and a minimal envelope, and then average these two envelopes to obtain the smooth component.
+Subr et al.'s approach behaves better than classical EMD at sharp image edges.
+However, both of these methods involve solution of large sparse linear systems.
+Although fast numerical solvers like multi-grid methods can potentially be used, these complex methods are not easy to implement.
+Our algorithm avoids having to solve large linear equations.

-Pyramid based methods provide a further approach to edgeaware image processing, using a multi-scale representation such as a Gaussian/Laplacian pyramid, or a wavelet decomposition.
-Li et al. [21] perform HDR compression by directly manipulating the wavelet coefficients with a careful correction scheme, but as noted by [7], this method can also produce halos with poor choice of parameter values.
-Later, Fattal [5] developed two novel data-dependent wavelets more suitable for edge-aware image applications than traditional wavelets.
-Most recently, Paris et al. [7] introduced the local Laplacian filter (LLF), which uses a set of simple local filters to directly and ingeniously manipulate the Laplacian pyramid.
+Pyramid based methods provide a further approach to edgeaware image processing, using a multi-scale representation such as a Gaussian or Laplacian pyramid, or a wavelet decomposition.
+Li et al. [23] perform HDR compression by directly manipulating the wavelet coefficients with a careful correction scheme, but as noted by [5], this method can also produce halos with poor choice of parameter values.
+Later, Fattal [4] developed two novel data-dependent wavelets more suitable for edge-aware image applications than traditional wavelets.
+Most recently, Paris et al. [5] introduced the local Laplacian filter (LLF), which uses a set of simple local filters to directly and ingeniously manipulate the Laplacian pyramid.
 However, the LLF is computationally costly because sub-pyramids must be constructed for each element of the Laplacian pyramid.
-Aubry et al.'s unpublished work [22] reveals that LLF is closely related to anisotropic diffusion and BLF, and provides an approximate sampling-based algorithm to accelerate LLF.
+Aubry et al.'s unpublished work [24] reveals that LLF is closely related to anisotropic diffusion and BLF, and provides an approximate sampling-based algorithm to accelerate LLF.
 However, for a desired accuracy, its ability to accelerate the method depends on the parameter settings used.
 Our method in this paper uses Paris et al.'s local filters, but merges them in a different, multi-scale optimization-based scheme.
-Unlike the above techniques, we do not directly manipulate either the pyramid or the wavelet coefficients.
+Unlike the above techniques, we do not directly manipulate either pyramid or wavelet coefficients.